Planning is underway for Danube Day 2018. Details will be posted here in the spring.

-Join us on June 29th for our headline event: a joint Hungary-Croatia Danube Day on the banks of the Drava near Barcs.
-Located in the beautiful surroundings of the Danube-Drava National Park, the event brings together communities and state, regional and local officials from both sides of the border.
-Come along for tasty fish soup in the Danube Cook-off; live music on the main stage; or river cruises and a children's paper boat launch on the Drava.
-Organised by the South Transdanubian Water Management Directorate for Hungary's General Directorate of Water Management, high-level government, institute, civil society and ICPDR representatives will attend.
-The event builds on the close relationship between the two countries, raising awareness of the importance of clean rivers and emphasizing the value of working together to ensure a sustainable future.
+The Drava set the stage for a joint Hungary-Croatia day near Barcs.
+Neighbouring communities shared traditions, boat trips and fish soup; while officials met to discuss flood and sustainable river management.
+Organised by the South Transdanubian Water Management Directorate for Hungary's General Directorate of Water Management, high-level government, institute, civil society and ICPDR representatives attended, as well as a delegation from India.
+The event built on the close relationship between the two countries, raising awareness of the need for clean rivers and the value of working together towards a sustainable future.

-An International Workshop on the Danube Region Flood Protection Education also takes place on June 29th, as part of Hungary's 2017 Presidency of the EU Danube Region Strategy (EUSDR).
-The event will strengthen the newly formed network of institutions involved with flood protection training and education, as set out in the 2016 Flood Risk Management Plan for the Danube River Basin.
-Being held at the University of Public Service in Budapest, it forms part of Hungary's EUSDR Priority Area 5 (PA5: Environmental risks) coordination.
-Organised by the Ministry of Foreign Affairs, EUSDR PA5 and the University's Faculty of Water Science, find out more on the EUSDR PA5 website.
-The event will contribute to the 6th Annual Forum of the EUSDR, to be hosted by Hungary in October.
+Flood education was the focus at an international EUSDR workshop in Budapest, part of Hungary's 2017 EUSDR Presidency.
+The event strengthened the newly formed network of institutions involved with flood protection training and education, as set out in the 2016 basin-wide Flood Risk Management Plan.
+Held at the University of Public Service, it formed part of Hungary's EUSDR Priority Area 5 (Environmental risks) coordination.
+The event was jointly organised by the Ministry of Foreign Affairs, EUSDR PA5 and the University's Faculty of Water Science.

 For the latest news, please contact: